CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

   :bdg-warning:`SIStat` **Request an encumbrance**

   Go to Financial > Request Encumbrances.
-This will earmark money in the linked funding source to be reserved for scanning.
+This reserves funds from the linked funding source for scanning.
 You can request as many encumbrances as needed as your project progresses.

 Recruitment Resources
 ~~~~~~~~~~~~~~~~~~~~~